puremourning/vimspector/docs/configuration.md

 {
   "key1": "This key is unchanged",
   "key2": {
-    "key2.1": "This is the override valu",
+    "key2.1": "This is the override value",
     "key2.2": "This key is unchanged"
   }
 }